lim1ts/Team-Lost-Essentials/README.md

 We have used a myriad of offline and online resources; it is likely that most of this knowledge is available freely on the internet or at your university.
 References will be updated at a later date.

-Also most of the flavour text is bs that I use to entertain myself while writing.

 ## How to use this book

+Most of the flavour text is bs that I use to entertain myself while writing.

 > _Everytime you lose, you get stronger._
 >